Thulium-Drake/ansible-role-docker_services/README.md

 * AWX: Ansible Tower's upstream (https://github.com/ansible/awx)
 * Traefik: Docker integrated reverse proxy (https://github.com/containous/traefik)
 * Docker registry: local docker image storage
-* Janitor: a docker that will periodically run 'docker system prune -f' to clean up all unused stuff
+* Janitor: a docker that will periodically run a script to clean up all unused and outdated stuff
+* Mediawiki: Wikipedia's wiki engine, check the instructions below.
+* DB_backup: a docker that will periodically run a script to tell all mariadb containers found to dump their databases on the shared storage

 This role has a few mandatory parts that will be provisioned which (most, if not all) other services depend upon: